 Visceral Artery Aneurysm

-UCSF vascular surgeons have extensive experience in treating complex aortic aneurysms including those involving the arteries to the kidneys or intestines, and have been pioneers in the field endovascular aneurysm repair.
+UCSF vascular surgeons have extensive experience in treating complex aortic aneurysms, including those involving the arteries to the kidneys or intestines, and have been pioneers in the field of endovascular aneurysm repair.
 Our faculty also serve as principal investigators in clinical trials of promising new endovascular devices to treat aneurysms.

-Aneurysms occur with the weakening and thinning of the artery wall.
-When a part of the arterial wall swells and stretches to more than fifty (50%) percent its original diameter, this is called an aneurysm.
+Aneurysms occur from the weakening and thinning of the artery wall.
+When a part of the arterial wall swells and stretches to more than 150 percent of its original diameter, this is called an aneurysm.

 Signs and Symptoms